abcnorio/R-largenum-integration/README.md

 ## Disclaimer

 R code was tested but is provided "as is".
+The example calls can be used to test for accuracy.